-Sleep problems is a term used to describe a range of different conditions.
-These include insomnia; that is, the inability to fall asleep or stay asleep, sleep apnea which is a condition in which breathing stops temporarily during sleep, jet lag, or other sleep issues such as sleepwalking or nightmares.
+Sleep problems is a term used to describe a range of different conditions associated with disturbed sleep.
+These include insomnia; that is, the inability to fall asleep or stay asleep, sleep apnea which is a condition in which breathing stops temporarily during sleep, jet lag, or other sleep issues such as sleepwalking, nightmares or even night terrors.

 Some of these conditions have a very obvious cause and are easily treated by lifestyle changes or medication.
-Others are less obvious and sometimes it is necessary to think outside the box to find a solution.
+Others are less obvious and sometimes it is necessary to think outside the box to find a solution for healthy sleep.

-Earthing is a completely natural lifestyle change can help with a wide range of sleep problems.
-In recent years, new research has been done that shows earthing benefits health and wellbeing, and positively influences sleep quality and daytime energy levels.
+Earthing is a completely natural lifestyle change can help with a wide range of sleep discorders.
+In recent years, new research has been done that shows grounding therapy benefits health and wellbeing in general, and positively influences sleep quality and daytime energy levels.

 Why is Sleep so Important for Health?

 Other hormones affected by sleep include leptin and ghrelin.
-These are associated with appetite control and failing to get a good night’s sleep can result in overeating the following day.
+These are associated with appetite control and failing to get a sufficient sleep can result in overeating the following day.
 Short-term, this is not a big problem.
-However, when sustained over longer periods, it can lead to weight gain and all the associated risks such as diabetes and cardiovascular disease.
+However, poor sleep over longer periods, it can lead to weight gain and all the associated risks such as diabetes and cardiovascular disease.

 Lack of sleep is also associated with raised levels of another hormone – cortisol.
 Cortisol is produced by the adrenal glands and is one of the hormones involved in the “fight or flight” response to stress.
 Cortisol is needed to feel awake in the mornings and be active throughout the day.
-But having raised levels can lead to increased stress and anxiety, inflammation, unstable blood sugar, reduced immunity and bone density and a higher risk of hypertension and cardiovascular disease.
+Cortisol naturally decreases throughout the afternoon.
+In the evening it should it its low.
+Having raised cortisol at night makes it difficult to achieve deeper sleep and can lead to increased stress and anxiety, inflammation, unstable blood sugar, reduced immunity and bone density.
+In addition, higher cortisol levels narrow the arteries and restricts blood flow which creates a higher risk of hypertension and cardiovascular disease.

 Causes of Sleep Problems

 Difficulty in falling or staying asleep may also have a physical cause.
-Chronic pain can make it difficult to get comfortable at night and result in broken sleep.
-Other situations that make it hard to find a comfortable sleeping position include pregnancy, hormonal hot flushes, restless leg syndrome, or even something as simple as an uncomfortable bed or pillow.
+Pain, chronic inflammation, and chronic disease can make it difficult to get comfortable at night leading to broken sleep.
+Other situations that make it hard to find a comfortable sleeping position include pregnancy, hormonal hot flushes, muscle soreness, restless leg syndrome, or even something as simple as an uncomfortable bed or pillow.

 Sleep apnea happens when the airways relax and close during sleep.
 This causes the breathing to stop for a few seconds and suddenly restart.
-People with sleep apnea may not even be aware of their condition, but will wake up feeling fatigued after a poor night’s sleep.
+People with this condition may not be aware that they have it.
+A common symptom is waking up feeling fatigued after a full night’s rest.

-Other sleep disturbances such as nightmares and sleepwalking may have a psychological cause.
+Other sleep disorders such as nightmares and sleepwalking may have a psychological cause.
 This can be identified and treated with talking therapies such as counseling.

-Other reasons for sleep problems include shift work and jet lag, which is caused by traveling between time zones.
+Other reasons for sleep disturbance include shift work and jet lag, which is caused by traveling between time zones.
+Earthing has been show to “reset” your body clock over six weeks, which can help with establishing good sleep habits and resolving circadian rhythm sleep disorders.

 Types of Sleep Medication

-There are various types of medication available for treating sleep problems.
+There are various types of medication available for treating disturbed sleep and insomnia.
 Over the counter medications include antihistamines (these have the side effect of causing drowsiness) and herbal preparations.
 Herbal sleep medications usually include ingredients such as valerian, hops, passionflower and kava.

 Stronger medications are available on prescription and include benzodiazepines like temazepam, benzodiazepine receptor agonists such as zopiclone and zolpidem, antidepressants, antipsychotics and melatonin supplements.